astronomer/docs/astro/astro-architecture.md

 ### Cloud UI

-The Cloud UI, hosted at `https://cloud.astronomer.io`, is the visual interface for accessing and managing Astro.
+The Cloud UI, hosted at `https://cloud.astronomer.io`, is the primary interface for accessing and managing Astro from your web browser.
 It provides you a serverless Airflow experience from a single screen.
 You can use the Cloud UI to:

 - Access the Airflow UI for your hosted Airflow environments.
 - Customize Airflow resources without editing configuration files.